 These rights will be exercisable subject to limitations as provided for in the Data Protection Legislation.

 On occasion we may include links to websites of third parties.
 This Privacy Statement does not cover any links within our site linking to other websites and organisations.
 We encourage you to read the privacy statements on the other websites you visit.

 For queries, requests or comments in respect of this Privacy Statement please email email@example.com.

-1. The Irish Data Protection Acts 1988 and 2003, the EU Data Protection Directive 95/46/EC, the EU ePrivacy Directive 2002/58/EC (as amended) and any relevant transposition of, or successor or replacement to, those laws (including, when they come into force, the General Data Protection Regulation (Regulation (EU) 2016/679) and the successor to the ePrivacy Directive).
+1. The Irish Data Protection Acts 1988 and 2003, the EU Data Protection Directive 95/46/EC, the EU ePrivacy Directive 2002/58/EC (as amended) and any relevant transposition of, or successor or replacement to, those laws (including the General Data Protection Regulation (Regulation (EU) 2016/679) and the successor to the ePrivacy Directive).